-- bed central
+- bed centre

 In modern hospitals, after the patient left, the bed along with the mattress is cleaned, disinfected and stored in a unit especially designed for this purpose.
 The bed is returned to the ward only when new patient is admitted.
-The disinfecting apparatus and the store demand huge spaces, transportation requires wide corridors.
+The disinfecting apparatus and the store demand huge spaces, transportation requires wide corridors or other special facilities - elevators.